decarvalhoe/trading-bot-open-source/docs/DEMO.md

 2. Inside the Codespace terminal run `make demo-up` and wait for all services to report healthy.
 3. Use **Ports** forwarding to expose 8022 (dashboard), 8011 (auth) and 3000 (Grafana).
 The forwarded URLs appear automatically.
-4. Execute the walkthrough exactly like on a workstation.
+4. Execute the walkthrough exactly like on a workstation: register via `/account/register`, inspect `/status` and launch a backtest from `/strategies`.
 You can also run the automated flow with `pytest services/web_dashboard/tests/e2e/test_demo_journey.py -vv` once Playwright browsers are installed.